Greyhatanit/bee-group/README.md

 # bee-group
-This is just a template for website
+This is  old website code   for website of Bee Group